sophiekoonin/localghost/content/posts/2020-09-01-documentation/index.md

 A while back I put together a self-guided tutorial as an introduction to web at Monzo, with   contributions from the wider web team.
 It's basically teaching!

-{{< img src="*/web101-contents.png" alt="The contents of Web 101, split into sections, from development environment setup through to functionality, accessibility, analytics and testing" >}}
+{{< img class="inset-image" src="*/web101-contents.png" alt="The contents of Web 101, split into sections, from development environment setup through to functionality, accessibility, analytics and testing" >}}

 As we’re only a small team of web engineers, much of the web work for our internal tooling is done by backend engineers in sponsoring teams.
 Not all of them are super familiar with how we do web at Monzo, so we needed something to teach them best practices and the basics of things like accessibility and testing.
 I also wanted to create an onboarding document for new starters in web.
 So Web 101 was born, to cover both of those bases.
 It’s been really well received, and a lot of that is down to the way it was written.